Joint MA in Theology and Women's and Gender Studies

 |Joint MA examination|

 *Three of the six courses in Theology (preferably one each in Bible, Systematic/Historical, Ethics) to be cross-listed with WSGS or to have significant gender content.

-For more information about the graduate program in Theology, contact the Theology Graduate Program Director, Dr. Sandra Sullivan-Dunbar, at firstname.lastname@example.org.
-For information about the graduate program in Women's Studies and Gender Studies, contact the Graduate Program Director Dr. Suzanne Bost at email@example.com, or visit the Women's Studies and Gender Studies web page.
+For more information about the graduate program in Theology, contact the Theology Graduate Program Director, Dr. Christopher Skinner at email@example.com.
+For information about the graduate program in Women's Studies and Gender Studies, contact the Graduate Program Director Dr. Susan Grossman at firstname.lastname@example.org, or visit the Women's Studies and Gender Studies web page.
 To request materials or information online, please fill out this form.

 To apply, click here.
 Applicants for the dual degree in Theology and Women's Studies and Gender Studies should apply for admission to the programs using one application, indicating their intent to pursue the dual degree.